reiver/article-20250227/README.md

 ## Who

-Donald John Trump is the (at the time of writing of this article) the 47th president of the United States of America.
+Donald John Trump is (at the time of writing of this article) the 47th president of the United States of America (POTUS).

-President Trump
-the 45th and now (at the time of writing of this article) the 47th president of the United States of America, former host of the _reality_ TV show _The Apprentice_, and traditionally, prior to becoming president of the United States, also widely thought of an exemplar of a rich, successful person.
+President Trump was also the 45th POTUS, former host of the _reality_ TV show _The Apprentice_, a well-known businessman, and traditionally, prior to becoming president of the United States, also widely thought of an exemplar of a rich & successful person.

 Elon Musk, a businessman known for ....